stephen1cowley/doubt-injection/thesis_plan.md

 ### 3.3.2 Substring Extraction

-### 3.3.3 Idea Space Exploration
+### 3.3.3 Exploration of Idea Space

 ### 3.3.4 Effect of Temperature

 ### 3.3.5 Effect of Injection String
-- We are therefore e.g. 72% certain that the injection string "I'm confused" has a higher accuracy than no injection string at all.
+- We are therefore 69% certain that the injecting the string "I'm confused" after a new paragraph with 25% probability has a higher accuracy on this dataset than no injection at all.

 # 4 Conclusions